 Here is the full gist of what I took from my experience.
 If you want to learn how to code, Launch Academy will in fact teach you to code – even if you are a complete novice.
 However, you should expect incessant lecturing about how horrible men are and how virtuous a litany of ‘protected’ classes are.
 Expect lots of political evangelism and expect to be told to conform to their way of thinking or shut up and leave.
 If given the opportunity to do it all over, I am fairly certain I would go the route of a Bootcamp, but I am not so sure, if I knew what I know now, I would choose Launch Academy.

-- Great!- 3/28/2017Anonymous • Director of Technology & Engineering • Graduate • Course: Immersive Full Stack Web Development Program • Campus: Boston
+- Great!- 3/28/2017Anonymous • Director of Technology & Engineering • Graduate • Course: Immersive Full Stack Software Engineering Program • Campus: Boston

 After teaching programming skills to elementary students and taking one programming course myself I took the leap into Web Development full time.
 Launch was the best decision I ever made.